namdy0429/namdy0429.github.io/teaching/swe233-fall2025-project.md

 ### Problem Identification
 **Due: October 8, 1 AM PST**

 For the problem identification, you'll need to identify a problem that may be addressed or mitigated by intelligent support.
 You don't need to have a complete solution yet—focus on identifying a well-scoped problem.
+This is mainly to discuss and provide feedback for the scope of the paper as early as possible.

 **Requirements:**